 Other nearby markers.
 At least 3 other markers are within 11 miles of this marker, measured as the crow flies.
 In Memory of These Revolutionary Soldiers (within shouting distance of this marker); Bellevue Collegiate Institute (approx. 11 miles away); Heritage of Caledonia Missouri (approx. 11 miles away).

 Related markers.
 Click here for a list of markers that are related to this marker.
 Moses Austin

 Also see . . .
 Potosi, Missouri.
-A lead mining settlement at this spot, "Mine ŗ Breton" or Mine au Breton, was founded between 1760 and 1780 by Francis Azor, of Brittany, France.
-Moses Austin came here in 1798 with his family, including his son Stephen F. Austin.
-Moses obtained a grant of 7,153 arpents of land from the Spanish Empire and started large-scale mining operations, building his town to support it.
-Moses named the town after PotosŪ in Bolivia, which (Submitted on June 24, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+A lead mining settlement at this spot, "Mine à Breton" or Mine au Breton, was founded between 1760 and 1780 by Francis Azor, of Brittany, France.
+(Submitted on June 24, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on July 6, 2018.
-This page originally submitted on June 24, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 53 times since then.
+It was originally submitted on June 24, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 86 times since then and 17 times this year.
 Last updated on July 6, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 Photos: 1, 2, 3, 4. submitted on June 24, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.